lobosan/vscode-remote-lamp/README.md

-# LAMP stack built with Docker Compose
+# VSCODE REMOTE DOCKER CONTAINER - Linux Apache MySQL + PhpMyAdmin + ComposeR

+## Introduction

-This is a basic LAMP stack environment built using Docker Compose that consists of the following software:
+This platform, it is built using a `.devcontainer.json` which uses a `docker-compose.yml` file that consists of the following software:

+* Linux Debian 10.0
 * PHP 7.4
 * Apache 2.4
-* MySQL 8
+* MySQL 8.0
+* PhpMyAdmin 4.9
-* phpMyAdmin
+* Composer 1.9

 ## Clone repository and setup environment variables as needed